davepinch/pinchy.cc/content/topics/government/united-states/state-of-the-union/state-of-the-union-address.md

 ---
-title: "State of the Union"
-speech of: president of the United States
+title: "State of the Union Address" speech of: president of the United States
 tags:
   - speech